comp-physics/roseNNa/README.md

 ## C use

-One can call roseNNA from C painlessly.
+One can readily call roseNNa from C.
-Compile the library, then use the following C program as an example:
+Compile roseNNa, then use the following C program as an example:
 ```c
 void use_model(double * i0, double * o0);
 void initialize(char * model_file, char * weights_file);